Slykuiper/slykuiper.github.io/_posts/2023-01-18-streamlabs-alert-box-creator.markdown

 If you're a designer creator Alert Box Themes in the space, I recommend creating accounts on Twitch, YouTube, Trovo, Facebook, and StreamlabsCharity.
 Then merging them to your account under [Account Settings](https://streamlabs.com/dashboard#/settings/account-settings/platforms).
 This way you're supporting a wider range of platforms & integrations for the Alert Box with ease, expanding your clientbase.

-There's a short video demonstrating in the top-right of the tool on CodePen that shows it in action.
-CodePen doesn't have an uploader component, so you'll have to upload media to the Streamlabs Media Gallery like normal, then copy the link and paste it in the CodePen.
+There's a short video demonstrating in the top-right of the tool that shows it in action.
+You'll have to upload media to the Streamlabs Media Gallery like normal, then copy the link and paste it in the tool.